microsoft/AirSim/docs/settings.md

 otherwise the TcpPort is used.
 TCP support in PX4 was added in 1.9.2 with the `lockstep` feature because the guarantee of message delivery that
 TCP provides is required for the proper functioning of lockstep.
 AirSim becomes a TCP server in that case, and waits for a connection from the PX4 app.
 The second channel for controlling the vehicle is defined by (ControlIp, ControlPort) and is always a UDP channel.

+### Using ArduPilot

+[ArduPilot](https://ardupilot.org/) Copter & Rover vehicles are supported in latest AirSim master & releases `v1.3.0` and later.
+For settings and how to use, please see [ArduPilot SITL with AirSim](https://ardupilot.org/dev/docs/sitl-with-airsim.html)

 ## Other Settings